 - 1).
 Disconnect the power supply by turning off the power at the circuit breaker panel.
 Be sure to tag or lock the breaker to prevent accidental or inadvertent re-energizing of the circuit. - 2).
-Remove the room cabinet front panel to expose the old chassis.
-To remove, insert an Allen wrench into the (2) access holes in the top the front panel.
-Turn the Allen wrench counterclockwise to release the front panel and pivot forward, lift and remove.
-CAUTION: PANEL IS HEAVY! - 3).
-Locate the electrical plug that runs from the heater section to the front left side of the chassis and unplug it from the chassis. - 4).
+Remove the room cabinet front panel to expose the old chassis. - 3).
+Locate the electrical interconnect that runs from the control box to the bottom right side of the chassis and unplug it from the chassis. - 4).
 Remove the chassis by sliding it into the room.
-Be careful not to pinch or damage wiring, heat coils, and/or piping as the chassis is slid from the sleeve/cabinet.
+Be careful not to pinch or damage wiring, heat coils, and/or piping as the chassis is slid from the sleeve/cabinet. - 5).

-5).
 IMPORTANT Dispose of the old chassis in accordance with state and federal regulations!
 It is illegal to discharge refrigerant into the atmosphere.
 Use proper reclaiming methods if the refrigerant circuit seal is broken.